Top 20 Inexpensive Cities To Live in Florida

 Florida isn't just for snowbirds anymore.
 Statistics from 2022 show that more than one million people moved to the Sunshine State that year.
 Trends from 2023 show that more people are moving out of more expensive urban places in the north and west and heading south to several states.
+And, you guessed it, 2024 saw another increase in people moving to Florida.

-The reason, according to experts, is that housing is cheaper, jobs more plentiful, cities are less crowded, and the weather is great.
+The reason, according to experts, is that housing is inexpensive, jobs more plentiful, cities are less crowded, and the weather is great.
 Those looking to retire are still among the largest groups moving to Florida but younger people are also seeking the state out because of the job growth potential.

 Key Takeaways